-Table 5.
+Table 6.
 System setup options-Integrated Devices menu

 Integrated Devices Date/Time Displays the current date in MM/DD/YYYY format and current time in HH:MM:SS AM/PM format.
 Audio Enable Audio Enable or disable the integrated audio controller.
 By default, all the options are enabled.
-Serial Port Serial Port Configuration Enable or disable the serial port address.
-By default, the COM1: Port is configured at 3F8h with IRQ4 option is enabled.
 USB Configuration Enable or disable booting from USB mass storage devices through the boot sequence or boot menu.
-By default, all the options are enabled.
-Front USB Configuration Enable or disable the individual front USB ports.
-By default, all the options are enabled.
-Rear USB Configuration Enable or disable the individual rear USB ports.
-By default, all the options are enabled.
-Dust Filter Maintenance Enable or disable the dust filter maintenance.
-By default, the Disabled option is enabled.
+By default, all options are enabled.
+Front USB ports Enable or disable the individual front USB ports.